Lip Injectors Wished More Patients Asked This Question Before Getting Fillers

-"There has definitely been a rise in lip filler treatments," says American and European board-certified plastic surgeon Yannis Alexandrides, founder of 111 Harley Street and 111 Skin.
+"There has definitely been a rise in lip filler treatments," says American and European board-certified plastic surgeon Dr. Yannis Alexandrides, founder of 111 Harley Street and 111 Skin.
 "Lips have become a focus that goes beyond aesthetic and almost hinders on a cultural movement," he adds, attributing their emphasis on the ability to balance the face, the symmetry and proportions of which are integral to aesthetics.

 Still, pouty, kissable lips have always been a top goal among the aesthetically minded, and pop culture has long normalized aesthetic "adjustments," so to speak.
 (Simply look to the daily use of social media filters and popular TV shows like the Netflix Series, Skin Decision: Before and After, making in-office cosmetic treatments more popular than ever.)
-"Lip fillers have always been the number one request," Atlanta-based, board-certified physician injector Thuy Doan confirms to TZR.
+"Lip fillers have always been the number one request," Atlanta-based, board-certified physician Dr. Thuy Doan confirms to TZR.

 If you are considering getting injectable filler for your lips, the research it takes can feel like a daunting process — unless you know who and what to ask.
 Below, expert injectors provide their insights in this no-nonsense guide to getting lip fillers.

-"Lip fillers are predominantly made of hyaluronic acid," says Alexandrides, who explains that the water-binding substance — which is naturally present in the skin's extracellular matrix — provides a plumping effect at the surface of the skin.
+"Lip fillers are predominantly made of hyaluronic acid," says Dr. Alexandrides, who explains that the water-binding substance — which is naturally present in the skin's extracellular matrix — provides a plumping effect at the surface of the skin.
 "Because it is already a biocompatible chemical, one that the skin recognizes and knows, there is [a minimal] chance of reacting badly to hyaluronic acid fillers."

-There are several different brands and varieties of filler — like Juvederm or Restylane, to name a couple well-known brands — and Alexandrides explains that their primary differences come down to viscosity, texture, and thickness.
-Devgan shares that medium density and viscosity gel fillers are the ideal consistency for injecting lips.
+There are several different brands and varieties of filler — like Juvederm or Restylane, to name a couple well-known brands — and Dr. Alexandrides explains that their primary differences come down to viscosity, texture, and thickness.
+Dr. Devgan shares that medium density and viscosity gel fillers are the ideal consistency for injecting lips.
 "Fillers in this category allow for enough structure to restore the shape of the Cupid's bow, the harmony of upper to lower lip ratio, and an improvement in lip volume, but also softness to make the lips appear plush and natural," she says.

 Every injector has a preferred arsenal of fillers for the lips, which they draw from to meet different lip anatomies, needs, and patient histories.
 Aesthetic nurse Melissa Berg, AKA The Beauty Nurse and the founder of Crafted Beauty in Spokane, WA, has a cult-following for her lip enhancement technique — and her methods of selecting filler is as meticulous as her work.
 Her role as an elite National Allergan and Galderma trainer has yielded an extensive familiarity with the intricacies of fillers as she travels the country conducting trainings for physician assistants, nurses, nurse practitioners, and doctors in safe injection techniques and product knowledge.